How to Install Windows 10 on VMware Workstation

 Step 9

-Restart the VM and check if the file can be copied between host and guest machine by drag and drop method.
+Restart the VM and check if the file can be copied between the host and the guest machine by drag and drop.

 Video

-If you are using one of the old version VMware Pro software or the version you purchased before does not provide a free upgrade, you do not have to install Windows with the new version only.
+If you’re using one of the older versions of VMware Pro software, or if the version you previously purchased doesn’t provide a free upgrade, you don’t have to install a Windows with the new version.
 You can take a look at the installation processes with old versions from the table below.